EU unveils €1.6 billion investment in Morocco | DW | 09.02.2022

 Ursula von der Leyen will visit Morocco and Senegal to promote Europe's new Global Gateway investment scheme

-The European Union will invest €1.6 billion ($1.8 billion) in Morocco to produce green energy, European Commission Presiden Ursula von der Leyen said on Wednesday.
+The European Union will invest €1.6 billion ($1.8 billion) in Morocco to produce green energy, European Commission President Ursula von der Leyen said on Wednesday.

 Von der Leyen is on a two-country African trip to promote Europe's new Global Gateway investment scheme.